 The happy first assembly of Members in 1822 recorded that 575 beggars had been supported during the first year and Edmund Rice seconded a resolution at the meeting thanking “the clergymen of the different religious persuasions in this city for their zealous co-operation”.
 At the AGM in 1831 two Protestant clergymen, Lawson and Ryland, proposed a resolution “That to the gentlemen of Mr. Rice's establishment we return our most cordial thanks for their prompt attendance on all Sundays and holidays at the Mendicant Asylum, to impart religious instruction to the male part of the inmates of the institution”.

-Edmund's Friendship with Tadhg Gaelach Ó SúilleabháinTadhg Gaelach Ó Súilleabháin (1715-1795) was a poet of irregular habits but a regular visitor to Edmund’s home in Arundel Place at this time.
-It is said that Edmund first met Tadhg at the Yellow House Inn, a centre for music and poetry, a few kilometres from Waterford.
-Through Edmund’s influence Tadhg’s life was transformed.
+Edmund's Friendship with Tadhg Gaelach Ó SúilleabháinTadhg Gaelach Ó Súilleabháin (1715-1795) was a wandering poet of irregular habits but a regular visitor to Edmund’s home in Arundel Place at this time.
+It is said that Edmund first met Tadhg at the Yellow House Inn, a centre for music and poetry a few kilometres from Waterford, and they sometimes had a Sunday-afternoon stroll together.
+Through Edmund’s influence his life was transformed.
 Before Tadhg died on the steps of the Cathedral in 1795 he had published, with Edmund’s help, a volume of deeply expressive poems.
 Indeed, with Edmund practical kindness and spirituality went hand in hand.

 According to O'Dwyer Towards a History of Irish Spirituality (1995), Tadhg Gaelach was the most influential religious poet of the 18th century in Ireland.
 His contribution to the piety of the faithful in his own and succeeding generations cannot be stressed too strongly.
 The fact that his poems have seen at least 40 editions puts him poles apart from any other writer.
 He seems to have undergone a deep spiritual conversion around 1767.
 Most of his religious poetry was composed around Dungarvan, Co.
 Waterford.
 His poem "A Mhór-Mhic Chailce na soillse aoibhinn" is considered to be one of the best religious poems in Gaelic literature.
 Some of his poems were hymns sung to well-known Irish airs, such as "Duan Chroí Íosa" (available on YouTube).
 His hymns were a consolation, joy, source of counsel and spiritual direction for the ordinary people.
 It is believed that he died in the doorway of the cathedral in Waterford while saying his prayers, and a plaque has been erected there to remember him.